florinbarbisch/hpc-mc1/README.md

 ### Part 3: Performance Analysis and Evaluation

-TODO some python profiling library

 1. Change the scalability of your communication framework by changing the used resources.
 (E.g.: add brokers and/or zookeepers and play with parameters in the docker-compose file.
 Use orders of magnited more producers/consumers.)
 Perform 2-3 experiments with different configurations.

-    - Experiment 1: 3 brokers, 1 zookeeper, 2 producer (sensor-logger: send each data 10 times), 2 consumers (sensor-fft-consumer, mongo-db-consumer), Generate sensor data for 60 seconds.
+    - Experiment 1: 3 brokers, 1 zookeeper, mongodb-consumer takes more time to consume a message (0.01 seconds). cpu-logger sends 10 times more data.
-        - Results: It took an aditional 18 seconds for the sensor-logger to produce (and for sensor-fft-consumer to consume) all  messages.
-I think that the sensor-logger can't insert the messages fast enough into the kafka broker.
-We will test with more messages in the next experiment.
-    - Experiment 2: 3 brokers, 1 zookeeper, 2 producer (sensor-logger: send each data 100 times), 2 consumers (sensor-fft, mongo-db-consumer), Generate sensor data for 60 seconds.
-        - Results: The sensor-logger took an aditional 90 seconds to produce the new messages (I disconnected from the internet).
-The sensor-fft-consumer took the same time to consume the newly inserted messages.
-The combined lag of the consumer group sensor-ftt-consumer was between 0-140 messages.
-Also the CPU usage of the sensor-logger is high (110% in docker) So the bottleneck clearly lies in the sensor-logger not being able to insert the messages fast enough.
+        - Results: the consumer can keep up with the data.
+The consumer lag fluctuates between 0-100, but never goes over 100 (in kafdrop).
+    - Experiment 2: 3 brokers, 1 zookeeper, mongodb-consumer takes more time to consume a message **(0.1 seconds)**. cpu-logger sends 10 times more data.
+        - Results: The consumer cannot keep up with the data.
+The consumer lag is steadily increasing.

 2. Analyze the performance of your application: